Stylish00Killer/BUILDBTECH/README.md

 *Learn.
 Build.
 Succeed.*

-An offline-first desktop application for BTech students with core academic tools and local AI processing capabilities.
+An desktop application for BTech students with core academic tools and AI processing capabilities.

 ## Project Files Structure